CSUF-CPSC223W-2021S01/project-group9/README.md

 3. Inside FinanceTracker, double click on the project file (this should be the first item called FinanceTracker).
 4. Make sure you are on Targets > FinanceTracker
 5. Scroll down to Frameworks, Libraries, and Embedded Content and click the + icon
-6. Click Add Other, then Add Files
+6. Click Add Other, then Add Files then go to your unzipped folder (plaid-link-ios-ios-2.0.11) then click on the folder LinkKit.xcframework and press open